aboutcode-org/scancode-toolkit/README.rst

     cd my-new-repo
     git pull git@github.com:nexB/skeleton

+    # Create the new repo on GitHub, then update your remote
+    git remote set-url origin git@github.com:nexB/your-new-repo.git

 From here, you can make the appropriate changes to the files for your specific project.

 Update an existing project